thatkyle/chiropractor-intake/README.md

 ### npm run deploy:local

-Builds a static copy of your site to the `build/` folder and deploys it locally at http://localhost:5000.
+Builds a static copy of your site to the `build` folder and deploys it locally at http://localhost:5000.